Connectivity of joins, cohomological quantifier elimination, and an algebraic Toda's theorem: Introduction

 \begin{theorem*}[cf. Theorem~\ref{thm:Toda-algebraic}]

 \end{theorem*}

 The precise definitions are given in Section \ref{subsec:complexity-classes} below.
 The left hand side of the inclusion is the class of sequences of characteristic functions of the algebraic analog of languages in the polynomial hierarchy, and the right hand side is the algebraic analog of the class ${\bf P}^{\#{\bf P}}$ as in Toda's theorem.

-If Toda's original theorem expresses the `power of counting', one could say similarly, that Theorem~\ref{thm:Toda-algebraic} is about the `expressive power of cohomology'. \\
+\begin{example} We will define counting complexity classes of sequences of functions $\#\bP_k^c$ over arbitrary algebraically closed fields later in Section~\ref{subsec:complexity-classes}.
+But the following example of a sequence in $\#\bP_k^c$ over an algebraically closed field $k$ is instructive.
+We use the same notation as in Examples \ref{eg:complexity} and \ref{eg:P-NP}.